 You might want to try these yummy spaghetti squash recipes, too.

-Spaghetti squash is suitable for any time of the day.
-It’s probably my favorite Fuel Pull Veggie.
-That means you can load your plate with this yummy goodness!
+While this wonder veggie is fabulous for breakfast, it’s also suitable for any time of the day.
 Here’s a few of my favorite recipes:

 Squashbrowns (mock hash browns!)

 Turkey Hash with Spaghetti Squash (use up those Holiday leftovers!)

 How To Fit This Easy Side Dish Into Your THM Menu Plan.

 This dish, as prepared, is a very satisfying THM S recipe.